SPRING 2014 FINAL EXAMS: MAY 5 - MAY 10, 2014. FOR FULL SCHEDULE CLICK HERE.

 Mission: To provide accurate academic record information and policy services to direct, monitor, record and report on a student’s academic progress from their initial enrollment through graduation.

 In a flexible learning environment where there is a choice among educational programs and course offerings, it is important for students to prepare their schedules carefully each semester in consultation with an academic advisor/coaching counselor.
-A professional academic advisor/coaching counselor assists students in planning schedules.
-After the student has formally declared a major, an advisor who is familiar with the programmatic requirements of the major will be assigned.
+A professional academic advisor/coaching counselor assists students in planning schedules, setting academic goals, and identifying helpful resources.
+After the student has completed their freshman year and declared a major, a faculty advisor who is familiar with the programmatic requirements of the major will be assigned.

 While students are responsible for planning their schedules to meet all requirements for graduation, the academic advisor/coaching counselor is expected to review with them the academic regulations, graduation requirements, curricular programs and course offerings, the registration process, and the students’ academic responsibilities as a member of the College community.